nimiew/grab-cv/readme.md

 	NOTE: This may take some time.

 6. On the command line, run "evaluate.py". \
-	This script calculates accuracy based on "pred_labels_with_probabilities.txt" and "test_labels.txt". \
+	This script calculates and prints accuracy based on "pred_labels_with_probabilities.txt" and "test_labels.txt". \
 	The model uploaded on github has an accuracy of 0.8627036438253949.

 # How to test on other data